Q0: Someone accidentally deleted files on an ext3 partition?

-As we all know… if you accidentally deleted a file… you better have a working backup.
+As we all know… if you accidentally deleted a file… you better have a working backup of some sort.

-If not: Try to do as less write access as possible to the disk – turn off PC and boot from Live-CD-USB-Stick such as KNOPPIX.
+If not: turn off PC IMMEDIATELY and boot from Live-CD-USB-Stick such as KNOPPIX.

 UNMOUNT / UNPLUG HARDDISK / PARTITION IMMEDIATELY 😀 and boot from knoppix live-CD